Tips for using the extinction sleep training method to get baby to sleep well. Get great naps and great night sleep for baby.

 Great Sleep Training Books

-- Be sure your waketime length is correct.
-This cuts down on crying time.
+Be sure your waketime length is correct.
+This cuts down on crying time and tears.

 Anecdotal Commentary

-I have written this blog for over ten years.
+I have written this blog for over thirteen years.
 Over the course of those years, I have heard from thousands of parents about their sleep training experience.

 Sleep Training According to Babywise (Baby Wise)